-However, this is not surprising, considering that Future Kind was founded by two vegans, so they’ve went ahead and created a supplement that would benefit theirs, and consequently, our lifestyle.
+However, this is not surprising, considering that Future Kind was founded by two vegans, so they’ve gone ahead and created a supplement that would benefit theirs, and consequently, our lifestyle.

 Just like other multivitamins, this one has capsules that you have to swallow whole with water, and while it’s not something people enjoy, the size of the capsules is small, making that task much easier.
 They also have an orange scent, which improves the smell of the bottle and the taste.

-Because this multivitamin was specifically created for vegans, it only contains nutrients that may be lacking in the vegan diet, including vitamin B12, vitamin D, and the Omega-3 fatty acids EPA (Eicosapentainoic acids) and DHA (Docosahexanoic acids).
+Because this multivitamin was specifically created for vegans, it only contains nutrients that may be lacking in the vegan diet, including vitamin B12, vitamin D, and the Omega-3 fatty acids EPA (Eicosapentaenoic acids) and DHA (Docosahexaenoic acids).

 This supplement contains clean, simple ingredients, which is also one of the reasons why I believe it’s worth recommending.
 Because it takes into account our (vegans) specific dietary needs, I was truly happy to find a supplement like this one.